Lucy A. WilliamsProfessor of Law and Faculty Director of Public Interest and Pro Bono Initiatives

 - Public Interest Advocacy

-- Social and Economic Rights in Theory and Practice: Critical Inquiries, Co-edited with Professor Helena Alviar García of Universidad de Los Andes and Professor Karl Klare of Northeastern University School of Law (Routledge Press, forthcoming 2014)
+- Social and Economic Rights in Theory and Practice: Critical Inquiries, Co-edited with Professor Helena Alviar García of Universidad de Los Andes and Professor Karl Klare, Routledge Press, 2014

 - International Poverty: An Emerging Discourse, ed.
 Zed Books, 2006